-Six countries, including the United Kingdom, France, and Canada, have placed Israel's far-right ministers and others on their entry ban lists in response to the violence in the West Bank.
+Six countries, including the United Kingdom, France, and Canada, have placed Israel's far-right ministers and others on a travel ban list in response to the ongoing violence in the West Bank.

 Bezalel Smotrich, Israeli Finance Minister.
 Photo by Reuters-Yonhap News